 Percussionist Kevin Jorrey, a previous collaborator of Fletcher who has played in a handful of rock and metal bands, was later added to the mix, solidifying the foundation of Moths in the Attic.
 Fletcher and Jorrey’s musical sensibilities interfuse into elaborate rhythmic patterns in their recordings and on stage.
 Depending on the percussion setup he uses, Jorrey helps mold the band into different experiences.
 His travel kit is composed of a cajón, cymbals, foot tambourine, and a bass box, which assists the band as an intimate ensemble.
 Jorrey will also play a full drum kit to help expand their energy as a full rock band.

 Since 2016, the band has been performing at numerous venues in the Midwest.
-2018-19 has found MITA becoming busier as they performed at several festivals in the Northwest Ohio area, took up a residency, and were selected by a Toledo-area radio stations to participate in a band competition.
-They’ve played in support of artists ranging from country to metal to indie rock including Tyler Childers, Helmet, Two Tons of Steel, and OWEL.
+2018-19 found MITA with spots at several renowned festivals in Ohio, including a main stage slot at Black Swamp Arts Festival alongside acts like Samantha Fish and The War and Treaty.
+They were selected by a Toledo-area radio stations to participate in a band competition, took up a monthly residency in Findlay, Ohio, and have played in support of artists ranging from country to metal to indie rock including Tyler Childers, Helmet, Two Tons of Steel, and OWEL.

 Moths in the Attic released their self-titled debut album on October 25, 2019.
-It was recorded and mixed at DLT Studios in Bowling Green, Ohio and mastered at Third Man Mastering in Detroit, MI.
-It features a variety of collaborators and wide-ranging instrumentation.
+It was recorded and mixed at DLT Studios in Bowling Green, Ohio and mastered at Jack White's Third Man Records in Detroit, MI.
+It features an expansive sound with a variety of collaborators and wide-ranging instrumentation.
+The album and first single "Forward" have been garnering positive press and features in indie blogs (see press below).

 By Andrew Spiess, writer